 3 Minute Read

-- 35% of the score is based on your payment history.
+- 35% is based on your payment history

-You don’t see anything in there about how much money is in your bank account.
+You don’t see anything there about your bank account.
 There’s no mention of your monthly budget or any cash you have saved for emergencies and retirement.
-The score is just about how much debt you have, what kind, how long you’ve had it, and how you’ve paid on it.
-Anyone can borrow money and end up with a good credit score.
+Your credit score is solely built on how much debt you have, what kind of debt you have, how long you’ve had it, and how you’ve paid on it.
+Anyone can borrow money and end up with a good credit score!

 To put it another way, let’s say you inherited $10 million from a long-lost relative.
 Would that help your money situation?
 Absolutely!
-But your credit score wouldn’t change a bit.
+But your credit score wouldn’t change.
 Not even one point!

-As you stay away from borrowing money, your credit score will gradually shrink.
-That makes some people nervous, but don’t let it bug you.
-Staying away from debt means you are finding other ways to pay for stuff and saying no to what you can’t afford.
-As a result, your wealth will grow through saving and investing.
+Staying away from debt means you are using cash to pay for your purchases and saying no to what you can’t afford.
+As a result, your wealth can grow through saving and investing.
+Instead of “needing” a credit score to validate how well you’re doing, your bank account balance can do that for you.

 You May Also Like

 Over time, growing your wealth and eliminating your debt will mean you have a lot of money and not a lot of bills.
-By then, your FICO score will be just about gone.
-But who cares?
+By then, your credit score should be just about gone.
+It’s countercultural, but who cares?
 You’ll have serious cash stocked up.
 And it’s a lot better to have a high bank account balance than a high credit score!